momentumlearn/curriculum-notes/py-intro.md

 ---

-## Write some Python

-Create a python file.
-In this file, write four functions as described below.
-You should be able to call these four functions later in the file.
-To run a Python program in the
-Terminal, type `python your_file_name.py`

-1. a function that takes a single argument and then prints that argument in the terminal.
-2. a function called sum with two parameters that returns the sum of those 2 numbers.
-3. a function called get_length that takes one argument (a string) and returns its length
-4. a function that takes a character as an argument (i.e. a string of length 1) and returns True if it is a vowel, False otherwise.

----

 ## Scope

 In your Python program, `name` refers to variables, constants, functions, classes, and any object that can be given a name.
 Not every name is accessible in every part of the program.
 Scope determines where in the program a name is accessible.
 Python looks up names in an order referred to as LEGB.